-Hate promises a release but always and only delivers bondage.
+Hate promises a release but always and only delivers bondage and confinement.
 It guarantees acceptance but never fails to deliver rejection.
 It assures us of happiness but wreaks nothing but havoc for everyone involved.
-Hate guarantees us that we will gain respect and acceptance if we’ll wield it but just ask Cain about that.
+Hate sublimely promises that we will gain respect and acceptance if we’ll wield it but just ask Cain how it really turns out.

 Here are three Bible passages about love.
 Few are willing to take them at face value.
 There always seems to be an addendum added to explain that they really don’t mean what it is clear that they mean.
-I wonder, in light of what you have read above, if you (and I) can read them and just let them say what they say.
+I wonder if we can read them and just let them say what they say.
 They don’t really need an explanation.
 They’re that obvious.
-Only hatred within will offer pushback.
-Let’s see what happens…
+Only simmering hatred within will offer pushback.

 Hatred stirs up strife, but love covers all offenses (Proverbs 10:12).

 Whoever does not love abides in death.
 Everyone who hates his brother is a murderer, and you know that no murderer has eternal life abiding in him (1 John 3:14-15).

 But I say to you, Love your enemies and pray for those who persecute you, so that you may be sons of your Father who is in heaven (Matthew 5:44-45).

 Hate is expressed in what is done to others but it is really only a thin veneer for one’s own self-loathing.